harvester/docs/docs/advanced/cloudinitcrd.md

         - ssh-rsa key2
 ```

-The `status` subresource can be used to track the rollout of a change to the underlying Harvester nodes
+The `status` subresource can be used to track the rollout of a change to the underlying Harvester nodes.

-For example, in a 3 node cluster, the `status` indicates that the change has been rolled out to all nodes.
+In the following example, the `status` values indicate that the change was applied to all three nodes in the cluster.

 ```
 status: